IV Sedation in Fairfield, CT

 If you’re feeling anxious about having a dental procedure, using sedation dentistry can make the experience much easier while making you more comfortable.
 At Cosmetic & Reconstructive Dentistry in Fairfield, CT, we offer a variety of anesthesia and sedation options to keep you calm and comfortable throughout your dental procedure.

 IV Sedation Dentistry

-Only highly trained doctors can administer IV sedation.
-Unlike with general anesthesia, you will breathe on your own while under IV sedation and you will not need your heart rate monitored.
-IV sedation is used in conjunction with local anesthetic injections—the sedation helps you relax, while the anesthetic ensures that you are comfortable.
+The process is extremely safe, because unlike general anesthesia, you will breathe on your own while under IV sedation, and you won’t need your heart rate monitored.
+IV sedation is used in conjunction with local anesthetic injections—the sedation helps you relax, while the local anesthetic ensures you’re comfortable.

-At Cosmetic & Reconstructive Dentistry, we follow American Dental Association guidelines on the use of sedation in dentistry for the safety of our patients.
+At Cosmetic & Reconstructive Dentistry, Dr. Donald Miller and team follow American Dental Association guidelines on the use of sedation in dentistry to make sure our patients safety is assured.

-When general anesthesia is used in dentistry, the patient experiences a complete loss of consciousness.
-Because general anesthesia can impair cardiovascular and respiratory function, any dental treatment performed under general anesthesia must involve an anesthesiology team to monitor the patient while the dentist performs the procedure.
+When general anesthesia is used in dentistry, you’ll experience a complete loss of consciousness.
+Because general anesthesia can impair cardiovascular and respiratory function, any dental treatment performed under general anesthesia must involve an anesthesiology team who will monitor the patient while the dentist performs the procedure.

-General anesthesia is rarely used in the dental setting.
-It is reserved for extensive dental work and special needs patients.
-In most circumstances, IV sedation is sufficient, as patients still feel like they’re sleeping during the procedure and by the time they’re fully conscious again, they have no memory of their dental work.
+General anesthesia is rarely used in a dental setting.
+It’s reserved for extensive dental work and can also be a resource for patients who have special needs or sensitivities.
+In most circumstances, IV sedation is completely sufficient, with patients feeling as if they’re sleeping during the procedure yet without conscious memory of the dental work when fully conscious again.

-Whether you are getting general anesthesia or IV sedation, you will need to have someone accompany you to our office and drive you home after your procedure.
+Whether you are getting general anesthesia or IV sedation, you’ll need to have someone accompany you to our office and drive you home after your procedure.